Safeguarding

 The Trust has a system in place for flagging children if there safeguarding concerns.
 All staff have access to advice from safeguarding professionals and there is an agreed process for referring children to social care.

-The Trust continues to use the Child Protection Information System (CP-IS).
-It ensures health professionals working in unscheduled care settings are alerted to key social care information for children who are subject to a Child Protection Plan or identified as a Looked After Child or an unborn at risk.
-This system supports clinical staff working in unscheduled care settings in their decision-making process, and to encourage communication with social care.
+The Trust continues to use the Child Protection Information System (CP-IS) to ensure that health professionals working in unscheduled care settings are alerted to key social care information for children who are subject to a Child Protection Plan, or identified as a Looked

 The Trust implemented the Female Genital Mutilation Information Sharing (FGM-IS) within Maternity Services on 1st April 2018 and in the Emergency Departments and Gynaecology Services in April 2019.
 This system delivers the capability to share information as to whether a girl (under 18) is at risk of Female Genital Mutilation (FGM).
 This supports frontline staff through the Trust to meet their local safeguarding responsibilities in preventing the girl from undergoing FGM.

 Staff working in the Emergency Departments (Queen’s and King George Hospitals) utilise a Safeguarding Children Trigger Assessment Tool.
 This tool serves to aid identification of vulnerabilities of children at risk or at potential risk of harm.
-The tool enables staff delivering care to children at various stages of the child’s journey to explore if there are any safeguarding concerns and includes a process of escalation if any concerns are identified.
+The tool enables staff delivering care to children at various stages of the child’s journey to explore if there are any safeguarding concerns and includes a process of escalation if any concerns are identified

 Safeguarding Children Audits

-Safeguarding children audits are carried out on a yearly rolling programme which has been approved by Trust’s Safeguarding Strategic and Assurance and the Safeguarding Operational Groups.
+Safeguarding children audits are carried out on a yearly rolling programme which has been approved by the Trust’s Safeguarding Strategic and Assurance and the Safeguarding Operational Groups.

 Assurance